stefanut2005/Simple-template-website-for-a-studio/README.md

 # Template for a studio website
-This is a simple studio website built using HTML and CSS while learning the basics of these two programming languages.
+This is a simple studio website built while attending an HTML and CSS course.